 - You are fishing from a Florida pier with a valid saltwater pier license

-- You are a resident fishing for mullet in freshwater who have a valid resident freshwater fishing license
+- You are a resident fishing for mullet in freshwater who has a valid resident freshwater fishing license

 Fishing License in Florida Non Resident & Resident Costs

 Getting a license covering annual saltwater license, Florida beach fishing license, hunting and fishing license and freshwater species is recommended because they often overlap in Florida’s waters.
 For example, many saltwater species like tarpon and snook find their way into freshwater canals.
 However, if you are not covered for a specific species you catch, throw it back immediately.
 These species can also be added or taken off each time you go through the Florida fishing license renewal process.
 Do understand there are special fishing license fees for specific species.

 3-Day Freshwater $17